CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 ### Contributing

-This is my first Google Apop Script and also my first Git which is likely reflected in odd and/or choices in both spaces.
+This is my first Google Apop Script and also my first Git which is likely reflected in poor and/or odd choices in both spaces.

 Constructive feedback is welcomed and of course please advise of any issues/bugs encountered.